It is the inflammation of the peritoneum, the thin layer of tissue that covers the inside of your abdomen and most of your organs.

 - Fever and chills.

-If you are on peritoneal dialysis, your dialysis fluid may appear cloudy or have white flecks or lumps.
+If you are on peritoneal dialysis, your dialysis fluid may appear cloudy or have white dots or lumps.
 You may also notice redness or pain around the catheter.

-It is important to get medical help for these symptoms, whether they are related to peritonitis or not.
-Doctors will want to rule out peritonitis or treat other life-threatening conditions.
+It is essential to get medical help for these symptoms, whether related to Peritonitis or not.
+Doctors will want to rule out Peritonitis or treat other life-threatening conditions.

-A swollen abdomen is also a symptom of peritonitis.
-When a rupture causes peritonitis, the fluid fills the abdominal cavity and intestine, resulting in the loss of fluid from the rest of the body.
-This causes the worst effects of dehydration of peritonitis.
+A swollen abdomen is also a symptom of Peritonitis.
+When a rupture causes Peritonitis, the fluid fills the abdominal cavity and intestine, resulting in fluid loss from the rest of the body.
+This causes the worst effects of dehydration of Peritonitis.